AliceO2Group/simulation/docs/generators/generatorso2.md

 ## External generators

 External generators are usually defined in macros that are evaluated at runtime.
+External generators allow the users to provide completely custom generator setups and interface other generators than Pythia8 into the simulation.
+Examples of external generators may be specializations of Pythia8 (via class inheritance), cocktail setups, etc.

 Please also refer to the [custom generators page](generatorscustom.md) for a detailed explanation of their implementation.

 Such a custom generator is invoked with
 ```bash